Tombana/foosball-tracker/README.md

 ## Running

+The program needs to access `/dev/vcsm` (VideoCore Shared Memory) which by default requires root permissions.
+However, by placing `vcsm_udev.rules` in `/etc/udev/rules.d`, every user gets permissions to `/dev/vcsm`, and this way we do not need to run the tracking software using sudo.

+    sudo cp vcsm_udev.rules /etc/udev/rules.d/vcsm_udev.rules

 To run without recording

     build/raspiballs -w 1280 -h 720 -fps 40 -t 0 -g 10 --ev 5 --glwin 450,700,640,480